AdobeDocs/cloudmanager-api-docs/create-api-integration.md

 8. If the integration needs access based on a [specific role](https://www.adobe.com/go/aem_cloud_mrg_usersroles_en), select the role from the dropdown list:

 ![Select Role Dropdown](img/integration-selectrole.png)
+> At present, you can only select this role when first creating the integration.
+If you need a different role, the integration must be deleted and recreated.

 9. Click `Create Integration`.

 Your client is now created.
 Notice your client has an `API Key (Client ID)` and an `Organization ID`.
 You'll need these when making API calls.
 You will also need the `Technical Account ID` and `Client Secret` values to obtain an Access Token.